wp-plugins/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.1 =

+* Enhancement: Now it is possible to show the categories of the post
+* Enhancement: Now it is possible to exclude posts coming from some categories and/or tags
+* Moved the widget section into a separate file.

 = 1.0.2 =